-When to register a neonatal death
+When do I register a neonatal death?

 Registering your baby’s birth

-Who can register a newborn's death and birth?
+Who can register a neonatal death?

 If you need to hold the funeral sooner

 The death of your baby usually needs to be registered before the funeral can take place.
-However, if you need to hold the funeral sooner for religious reasons, most registrars will help you by registering the death out of normal office hours.
+But if you need to hold the funeral sooner for religious reasons, most registrars will help you by registering the death out of normal office hours.
 Ask the hospital staff for information about arranging urgent registration.

 - Child Bereavement UK provides specialised support, information and training for everyone affected when a baby or child dies, or when a child is bereaved.
 It also runs an online forum for bereaved parents.